I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 Talking of Connemara Library, book lovers would instantly connect with Higginbotham's in Anna Salai, the oldest bookstore in Chennai and another heritage structure.

 Chennai, formerly Madras, has grown into an industrial hub known for its information technology and automobile industries.
 People call Chennai the Detroit of India since it is a major automobile manufacturing hub.
 It has the largest expatriate population in the country.

-The new city is expanding rapidly on the southern side.
+The new city is expanding rapidly on the southern side along the Old Mahabalipuram Road.
 The city's current skyline and the new development bears no resemblance to its colonial heritage.
 No matter how much Chennai has changed, we still love the old Madras feeling.

 © 2019 Mohan Babu

 Mohan Babu (author) from Chennai, India on April 25, 2019:

 The main building of College of Engineering, Guindy is special to me since I graduated from there.